 There are a variety of lessons it can teach us about building a popular Guide blog, but chief among them is the importance of finding the right writing style.
 At ZenHabits, Leo’s posts exhibit a writing style that is calming, profound, and wise.

 Learning how to make your readers associate those words and feelings with your writing isn’t something you can do overnight.
 As Leo himself says, it takes time and lots of practice.
 However, let’s take a look at a few of the ingredients that make Leo’s posts so effective.

 Step 1: Give Your Audience More Than Just Words

-The best Guide posts are those that explain multi-layered concepts that can take people years to learn in a simple, digestible fashion.
-These posts speak directly to pain points readers may have struggled with for years — think concepts like anger, lack of confidence, personal fulfillment, etc.
+The best Guide posts are those that attempt to simplify semi-complex concepts that can take people years to learn and deconstruct complicated issues into smaller, actionable steps.
+These posts speak directly to pain points readers may have struggled with for years, such as concepts like anger, lack of confidence, personal fulfilment, etc.

-Just take a look at a few of Leo’s post’s titles (word count in parentheses):
+Just take a look at a few of Leo’s post’s titles (with the article word count in parentheses):

 - “How to Believe in Yourself” (481 words)